Roger Moore

 Sir Roger George Moore (14 October 1927 – 23 May 2017) was an English actor.
-He was the third [sic] actor to portray Ian Fleming's fictional secret agent James Bond in the Eon Productions/MGM Studios film series, playing the character in seven feature films: Live and Let Die (1973), The Man with the Golden Gun (1974), The Spy Who Loved Me (1977), Moonraker (1979), For Your Eyes Only (1981), Octopussy (1983) and A View to a Kill (1985).
+He was the third actor to portray Ian Fleming's fictional secret agent James Bond in the Eon Productions/MGM Studios film series, playing the character in seven feature films: Live and Let Die (1973), The Man with the Golden Gun (1974), The Spy Who Loved Me (1977), Moonraker (1979), For Your Eyes Only (1981), Octopussy (1983) and A View to a Kill (1985).
 Moore's seven appearances as Bond are the most of any actor in the Eon-produced entries.

 On television, Moore played the lead role of Simon Templar, the title character in the British mystery thriller series The Saint (1962–1969).
-He also had roles in American series, including Beau Maverick in the Western series Maverick (1960–1961), in which he replaced James Garner as the lead, and a co-lead, with Tony Curtis, in the action-comedy The Persuaders!
+He played Beau Maverick in the American Western series Maverick (1960–1961), replacing James Garner as the lead, and starred with Tony Curtis in the action-comedy The Persuaders!
 (1971–1972).
 Continuing to act in the decades after his retirement from the Bond franchise, Moore's final appearance was in a pilot for a new Saint series that became a 2017 television film.

 Moore was appointed a UNICEF Goodwill Ambassador in 1991 and was knighted by Queen Elizabeth II in 2003 for services to charity.
 In 2007, he received a star on the Hollywood Walk of Fame for his contributions to the film industry.
 He was made a Commander of the Order of Arts and Letters by the French government in 2008.